 The following websites can help research types of design activities.
-But, it is essential to think about how to make them accessible to your participants.
+But, it is essential to consider making them accessible to your participants.
 Please add any websites you find helpful to the Guide.

 Service Design Tools

 Service design tools are an open collection of tools and tutorials that helps deal with design challenges.